Skip to content

 • No implementation hints (data structures, iteration patterns)

-• No pseudo-code that the agent could treat as literal
+• No pseudo-code the agent could treat as literal

 • No prescriptive architecture (class hierarchies, injection patterns)